chrisycd/chrisycd.github.io/scDesignPop/docs/articles/scDesignPop-power-analysis-fitted.md

 `c("nb", "poisson", "gaussian", "pseudoBulkLinear")`.
 Parameter `nindivs` and `ncells` are used to specify the number of individuals and number of cells per individual, from which we can analyze the performance of power analysis and find the optimal setting.
+Here, we set `power_nsim = 1000` to increase the number of simulations so we can calculate power with a higher resolution.
+Using `power_nsim = 100` in default or smaller values can reduce the computation time cost.

 ``` r
 set.seed(123)